Excel 2016 Histogram Charts are one of the many new Charts available only in Excel 2016.

 They are very visual as it can easily show you the distribution of numerical data, like seeing which numerical ranges are the most common.

-In this example I show you how easy it is to insert a Histogram Chart using Excel 2016.
+In this example, I show you How to Make a Histogram in Excel 2016.

 To upgrade to Excel 2016 you can use this link here: Microsoft Office 2016

-STEP 2: Select All Charts > Histogram > OK
+STEP 3: In the Insert Chart dialog box, Select All Charts > Histogram > OK

 Automatic – Excel does the heavy lifting for you, and determines what the size of each bin would be.